iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 </pre>

-# Deploy your dapp smart contract in ethereum
+# Deploy your Dapp smart contract in ethereum

 This migrates the Dapp on the blockchain: